 Our Board recognizes the importance of effective executive leadership and annually reviews the Company's program for talent and management succession planning with the CEO.
 Our CEO meets with his direct reports annually to review potential successors and development plans for key executive positions.
+Our CEO then meets with our Board in For ongoing director education, outside experts are periodically invited to present to the Board on various topics of interest relevant to the business to help enhance our directors' knowledge and keep them current on corporate and other developments relevant to their work as directors.
+Board members are also regularly informed of upcoming director education courses and encouraged to attend such courses as they deem appropriate.

-Our CEO then meets with our Board in executive session to discuss and provide recommendations relating to potential successors for key executive positions.
+executive session to discuss and provide recommendations relating to potential successors for key executive positions.
 Our Board regularly conducts a talent review that includes reviewing the Company's leadership pipeline and succession plans for key executive positions.